EUDR – European Deforestation Regulation

 The measures and procedures introduced by non-SME market participants and non-SME traders to fulfil due diligence obligations must also be reviewed and publicly reported at least annually.

-Companies will now have to use the short transition period to analyse their own procurement and product portfolios and identify any gaps.
+Companies will now have to use the transition period to analyse their own procurement and product portfolios and identify any gaps.
 As with the Supply Chain Due Diligence Act (LkSG) and the upcoming Corporate Sustainability Due Diligence Directive (CSDDD), transparency and data availability are key to fulfilling the requirements.
 In addition to achieving compliance with the EUDR, companies can also benefit from transparency.
 This enables them to identify and proactively address risks and opportunities in their own supply chain.

 If companies are unable to fulfil the required due diligence obligations, the commodities and products covered by the regulation can no longer be placed on the market.
 In addition to reputational risks, violations of the regulation also expose companies to massive financial risks, through: